top of page

 What Is Child CPR?

-When Should You Use CPR on a Child?
+When to Perform CPR on a Child

-Use CPR if the child:
+Start CPR if a child:

 • Is unresponsive and not breathing

-• Is only gasping or has abnormal breathing
+• Is only gasping or breathing abnormally

 • Shows no signs of circulation (no movement, breathing, or coughing)